Plato's Stepchildren: The kiss

 The episode features a kiss between James T. Kirk (William Shatner) and Lt.
 Uhura (Nichelle Nichols) which for many years was described as the first interracial kiss on television.

 However, it was not the first interracial kiss on television.
-A Granada Play of the Week in 1962 featured a kiss and post-coital scene between actors Lloyd Reckord and Elizabeth MacLennan.
-Another example is the friendly cheek-to-cheek kiss between Sammy Davis, Jr. and Nancy Sinatra on Movin' with Nancy in 1967, a year before "Plato's Stepchildren" aired.
-Other instances include Adventures in Paradise (1960) - "The Big Surf", between Gardner McKay and Pilar Seurat, and Laramie (1961) - "Dragan at the Door" (Season 3, Episode 1), by Nobu McCarthy and Robert Fuller.

-Furthermore, the kiss was not the first interracial kiss on Star Trek itself.
-In the Season Two episode "Mirror, Mirror," first broadcast on October 6, 1967, Kirk and Lt.
-Marlena Moreau (played by BarBara Luna, an actress of Filipino-European ancestry) kiss on the lips, while Mirror-Sulu kisses Uhura's neck.

 Several takes of the Kirk/Uhura kiss were filmed, with different levels of contact between the actors, and many speculate on which version was used in the final cut of the episode.
 William Shatner recalls in Star Trek Memories that NBC insisted their lips never touch (the technique of turning their heads away from the camera was used to conceal this).
 However, Nichelle Nichols insists in her autobiography Beyond Uhura (written in 1994 after Shatner's book) that the kiss was real, even in takes where her head obscures their lips.

 When NBC executives learned of the kiss they became concerned it would anger TV stations in the Deep South.
-There were, however, few complaints about the scene.
+There were, however, few if any complaints about the scene.
 Nichelle Nichols observes that "Plato's Stepchildren" which first aired in November 1968 "received a huge response.
 We received one of the largest batches of fan mail ever, all of it very positive, with many addressed to me from girls wondering how it felt to kiss Captain Kirk, and many to him from guys wondering the same thing about me.
 However, almost no one found the kiss offensive" except from a single, mildly negative letter from one white Southerner who wrote: "I am totally opposed to the mixing of the races.
 However, any time a red-blooded American boy like Captain Kirk gets a beautiful dame in his arms that looks like Uhura, he ain't gonna fight it."
 Nichols notes that "for me, the most memorable episode of our last season was 'Plato's Stepchildren.'"